-According to our Wellbeing at Work survey over a quarter (29%) of those in full-time employment in the UK are unhappy in their job.
 More than one in five workers (23%) ‘pulled a sickie’ in the last year, and 6% did so more than five times.
-So here are some of the best ways to make your wellbeing healthy again:
+So here are some of the best ways to give people a healthy work-life balance and improve their wellbeing:

 Discover what the culture is like in your organisation.
 Get to grips with the attitudes and support available to your people, particularly from their line managers.